 - Earns interest and dividends tax free

-Beyond the tax advantages of using whole life insurance in a Wealth Maximization Account, this type of investment is structured for maximum cash value, making it one of the most lucrative short- and long-term investments to keep money off the IRS radar.
+Beyond the tax advantages of using whole life insurance in a Wealth Maximization Account, this type of investment is structured for maximum cash value.
+It’s one of the most lucrative short- and long-term investments to keep money off the IRS radar.
 Schedule a complimentary appointment with a Wealth Strategist to learn more about how a Wealth Maximization Account can help you grow and protect your income.

 *For specific tax questions, please consult your tax advisor.